The Programme

 New Burdens funding

-£6.6 million of ‘New Burdens’ funding has been made available from central government to cover the increased activity for local authority places of deposit during the ten-year transition period, with smaller sums available to assist coroners.
-Distributed via The National Archives, £660,000 will be made available for each year of transition – the first payments were made in 2016 in relation to public records accessioned during 2015.
-Payments are allocated in proportion to their share of the total volume of accessioned public records covered in Schedule 1.
+£6.6 million of ‘New Burdens’ funding has been made available from central government over the ten-year transition period to cover the increased activity for local authority places of deposit, with smaller sums available to assist coroners.
+Distributed via The National Archives, £660,000 has been made available for each year of transition.
+Payments are allocated in proportion to a place of deposit’s share of the total volume of accessioned public records covered in Schedule 1.

 Find out more